A model is a way of seeing-observing, describing, studying, and

 Because prior mutually satisfying communications happened accidentally,

-thought which if shared would trigger upset or anger.
+thought which if shared verbally would trigger upset or anger.
 For a thought

 to be significant one must consciously choose to withhold it.

-Fleeting insignifcant thoughts that don't frequently reappear are
+Fleeting insignificant thoughts that don't frequently reappear are

 The best we can do here is talk about

 models.
 As you continue with the Teacher's Tutorial you will begin to notice your programmed childhood adversarial

 communication model, the way of communicating used and taught to you by

 parents, teachers, and clergy.
 The model used throughout our tutorials

 as the Intentional Communication Model, also referred to as a mutually satisfying